 Calculating Pain and Suffering for Burn Injuries

 The pain from burn injuries is horrific.
-Anyone who has sustained even a minor burn (such as by touching a hot stove) knows well how incredibly painful even a very small burn can be.
+Anyone who has sustained even a minor burn knows well how incredibly painful even a very small burn can be.

 - The pain and suffering resulting from the injury itself.
-In addition to the physical pain and suffering at the time of the injury, there is often concurrent psychological pain, such as the fear of imminent death.
+In addition to the physical pain and suffering at the time of the injury, there is often concurrent psychological pain.
+Psychological pain may include the fear of imminent death.

 - The pain and suffering from immediate and follow-on treatment.
 Treatment for burn injuries in itself is often extremely painful, particularly surgeries involving skin grafts.

 - Future treatment.
 Pain and suffering does not end because a trial takes place.
 Severe burns can involve years of surgeries and physical therapy.
 In making a case for full compensation, a burn injury victim is entitled to damages not only for past pain and suffering, but also for future pain and suffering likely to be endured for future treatment that will more likely than not be required.

 - Psychological pain and suffering.
 Burn injury victims are often left with permanent physical and emotional scars that must be endured on a daily basis.
 In some cases, psychological and other counseling is required on a long-term basis.